6 clever ways to make more money in your online language teaching business

 Selling course packages is a super simple way to give you a more stable income and your students a more structured learning path.

 I know it can be tempting to listen to what your students want to do but remember: YOU’RE the expert.
 You call the shots.
+If you think your students will benefit most from studying for 20 hours, then that’s what they shall do. ?

 #3: Raise your prices